jimz011/homekit-infused/README.md

 To change names and icons that are shown in the header, please open the `/homekit-infused/user/config/header_config.yaml` file and change any setting you like.
 You will also need to set your alarm_entity inside of this file.

 ## That's it!
 You have succesfully installed the Homekit Infused Framework, please continue to the next section on how to download addons for the views and/or create them yourself.
 (Coming Soon!)
+[Click Here](https://github.com/jimz011/homekit-infused/tree/addons)